mrbaloghakos/Akos-s-smarter-home-stuff/README.md

 # Akos's ESPHome world

-Some of my interesting project based on ESPHome
+Here you can find the config files for some of my interesting projects, made possible by ESPHome.